 Microcephaly is a condition where a small, underdeveloped, or abnormal brain leads to a small head at birth.
 Many children with microcephaly have significant mental disabilities.

 So what happened to Rubella?
 It’s the R in the MMR vaccine.
 We give this vaccine to all children, first at 12-15 months, and again at 4-6 years of age.
 We vaccinate girls to protect their unborn fetuses when they are pregnant, and we also vaccinate boys.
 Although boys will not become pregnant, they can contract the disease and spread it to others who are pregnant.
 It is standard practice for obstetricians to test all of their pregnant patients for immunity to Rubella.
 If a woman is not immune, she is given the MMR vaccine after delivery to prevent coming down with Rubella during future pregnancies.

 Scientists are working on a vaccine against the Zika virus because, as is often the case, preventing a disease is often easier, less costly, and more successful than attempting to cure it.
 For a basic explanation of how vaccines work, please see our prior post on this topic.
-Unfortunately, according to Dr. Tony Fauci, Director of the National Institutes for Allergy and Infectious Diseases, a vaccine is not imminently on the horizon.
+Trials for a vaccine for Zika may begin as early as summer 2017.